HenBaliti/GameConsoleWebStore/README.md

 5. Beautiful and mobile-friendly interface.

+6. Login System with multy options for users and dashboard for admin.

 7. Shopping Cart system.

 8. GameConsoleWebStore uses a number of open source projects to work properly: